"One language sets you in a corridor for life. Two languages open every door along the way." - Frank Smith

 In French classes, students are encouraged to use French as much as possible for classroom routines, social interactions, structured learning tasks, and language experimentation and practice.French lessons are delivered in an interactive manner to maximise students’ engagement.
 We use a wide range of tools and activities to enhance students’ interest in their learning.
 Music, games, quizzes, drawings, stories, books, ICT, and videos are all used to encourage students to have a go at listening, speaking and writing French.
 Gestures and many visual cues are used enhance learning and understanding.

-French during Remote Learning at Greythorn Primary
+French and Remote Learning at Greythorn Primary

 https://youtu.be/43dSP1n31Qw - Learning the song Petit Escargot